green-nisaba/python-milestone-project/README.md

 ## Data Model
+I used Tic-tac-toe as a model.
+Game has several functions, that aim to print a board, to collect user input, to assign computer's input using random, and to check for the winner.

 ## Testing
 ### Bugs
+ * Some of functions didn't work as expected because of identation errors
+ * Game didn'g stop after victory as a result of incorrect function execution

 ### Manual testing
 I tested my app doing the following:
 * Cheching different outcomes of the game